mtykhenko/davinci-kata/architecture-decisions/0003-online-offline-selling.md

 #### Pros
 1. Execution process is simple.
-2. Sold meal will always wait for an owner in a fridge or kiosk.
+2. Sold meal will always wait for an owner in a fridge or a kiosk.

 #### Cons
 1. Increased complixity to minimize duration of meal locking or to apply non-locking approach while online transaction is happening.
-2. When/if amount of sales will be high enough, our system will spend lots of time on achiving consistency of orders.
+2. When amount of sales is high enough, our system will spend lots of time on achiving consistency of orders.

 ### 2. Operate on prediction of demand, don't book anything.
 Fridges and kiosks are refilled regularly.
 Online orders are made at some point of time in future.<br>